Star Trek homeSkip to main content

 StarTrek.com

 On the other hand, Admiral Vance seemed to have a great deal of respect for the average citizens who lived in Emerald Chain space.
-While we did not get to see much of this in Star Trek: Discovery's third season, the presence of the scientist known as Aurellio might explain why Vance carried hope for a potential union between the two powers.
+While we did not get to see much of this in 's third season, the presence of the scientist known as Aurellio might explain why Vance carried hope for a potential union between the two powers.
 A gentle soul who wished to use his knowledge and expertise to benefit the galaxy, Aurellio wanted to study the U.S.S.
 Discovery-A's spore drive so that it could be reproduced and distributed to free the galaxy from the yoke of dilithium.
 Distant Federation starbases chose to occasionally trade with couriers and mercantile exchanges, and the Chain's congress was willing to abolish slavery as part of its armistice with the Federation.
 This indicated that elements within the Emerald Chain's leadership structure were open to change.

 Strategies & Tactics